Deploy Docker Compose applications with zero downtime using GitHub Actions

 route_traffic blue

-restart green
+down green

 After a while, it makes no sense to keep old images.
 The following job will clean up old images but keep at least 3 versions in order to rollback if necessary.